-ESF's plan to eliminate its carbon footprint by 2015 uses a combination of energy conservation, alternative energy projects, new construction that focuses on energy-efficient design and innovative heat-and-power systems, waste reduction, and forest carbon sequestration centering on design and management of ESF's forested properties.
+ESF's plan to eliminate its carbon footprint by using a combination of energy conservation, alternative energy projects, new construction that focuses on energy-efficient design and innovative heat-and-power systems, waste reduction, and forest carbon sequestration centering on design and management of ESF's forested properties.

 College gets "Best Buy" designation from Barron’s

 ESF is listed in the eleventh edition of Barron’s Best Buys in College Education.
 ESF is one of only 198 colleges and universities listed, and one of only three SUNY institutions in the book.

 “For students who not only love the environment but are committed to learning how to preserve it through highly specialized and challenging curricula with plenty of hands-on experience, the answer may be SUNY-ESF,”the book states.

 Barron's surveys current students and asks them about the quality of each college and not just the cost.
 As a part of the State University system, ESF is affordable, but also strong academically, and that is what provides the real value to students and their families.

 Kaplan calls ESF a “Cutting-Edge School”